-Fees and expenses payable by a Shareholder

-Class 1C

-Conversion Charge Not applicable

-Primary Market Transaction Costs Applicable

-Any other substantial fees or charges (i.e., 0.1% or more of the Net Asset Value of this Sub-Fund) Currently nil
+Fees and expenses payable by a Shareholder Class 1C Not applicable Conversion Charge Primary Market Transaction Costs Applicable Any other substantial fees or charges (i.e., 0.1% or more of the Net Asset Value of Currently nil this Sub-Fund) Fees and expenses payable by each Class Class 1C Management Company Fee42 Up to 0.45% p.a.
+Fixed Fee43 0.20% p.a.
+All-In Fee (the sum of the Fixed Fee and Up to 0.65% p.a. the Management Company Fee)